Offset your carbon emissions by using the Offset app

 How much does it cost to offset my shipments?

-Many factors go into an offset calculation, but the average cost per shipment is $0.005 USD, or half a cent.
-Based on that average, if you shipped 100 orders a month, then your cost to offset would be $0.50 USD, or fifty cents.
+Many factors go into an offset calculation, but the average cost per shipment is $0.0075 USD, or three-quarters of a cent.
+Based on that average, if you shipped 100 orders a month, then your cost to offset would be $0.75 USD, or seventy-five cents.

 How much of my business’s impact am I actually offsetting?